Mountain Heritage Center

 The center also produces temporary exhibits around such themes as blacksmithing traditions in the mountains, mountain trout, the natural and cultural history of an Appalachian watershed, and the enduring popularity of hand-woven coverlets and the Southern Appalachian handicraft movement.

 The heirlooms of hundreds of western North Carolina families are just some of the articles of historical significance preserved by the Mountain Heritage Center.
 The center’s collection, numbering more than ten thousand artifacts, provides rich material for exhibits that illustrate mountain ways of life and continuity with the past.

-In addition to preparing exhibits and maintaining its extensive collections, the center prepares multi-media presentations and publishes books, tapes and other materials on mountain culture.
-For information about the museum and its special events, educational programs, programs for groups and hours of operation, call 828-227-7129, or visit the Mountain Heritage Center.
+In addition to preparing exhibits and maintaining its extensive collections, the center prepares multimedia presentations and publishes books, tapes, and other materials on mountain culture.
+For information about the museum, its special events, educational programs, programs for groups, and hours of operation, call 828-227-7129, or visit their website.

 A Historical Journey Through A Living Village

 The Oconaluftee Village is located on the Cherokee Indian Reservation, adjacent to the Great Smoky Mountains National Park in Western North Carolina.
 Sparkling streams, majestic views, and unspoiled beauty attract millions of visitors to the Park every year.
 During your tour of the Oconaluftee Indian Village, you’ll not only get a glimpse of Native American life as it was 250 years ago, you’ll have an opportunity to stroll through the Oconaluftee Indian Village Herb Garden and the magnificent Nature Trail.